josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 </style>
 ```

-To import a component in a Markdown file, you just drop in a `script` tag and import the component there.
-You can then add it to your Markdown just like you would add it in a Svelte file:
+To import a component in a Markdown file, you just drop in a `script` tag at the top.
+You can then add the component to your Markdown just like you would anywhere else:

 ```markdown
 <script>